 These security requirements include that businesses must "implement reasonable security procedures and practices" to protect the personal information:

 Before employee rights became such an issue, employers often resorted to retaliating against workers who went against the company and exercised their rights under the law.

-At least in California that should no longer be an issue, as the CPRA includes an expanded and strengthened anti-retaliation clause:
+At least in California that should no longer be an issue, as the CPRA adds an expanded and strengthened anti-retaliation clause:

 Right to Know Length of Data Retention

 The CPRA amendment allows businesses to retain personal information only when it's "necessary and proportionate" for collection, processing, and other clearly disclosed purposes.

 Expanded Initial Notification Obligations